 Consider Dementia Robotic Pets

-While the positive effect animals like cats or dogs can have on a senior with dementia is undeniable, caring for real pets can be difficult and result in stressful situations.
+While the positive effects that live animals can have on a senior with dementia is undeniable, caring for real pets can be difficult and result in stressful situations.

 If your senior has a dog, they must be able to remember to give the animal fresh food and water every day.
 They must also be able to take the dog on frequent trips outdoors and get them some exercise through walks or play.